Tuesday, July 24, 2018

 Having won numerous awards including South Florida Business Journal Community Excellence in Architecture Award and First Prize in several International Design Competitions, we are very grateful to have Gustavo on our Advisory Board for Cruise Ship Interiors Expo 2019.

-In this feature you'll hear about how the cruise industry is accelerating, advice for up and coming architects and designers, along with the trends and opportunities within the cruise interiors industry.
+In this feature you'll hear about how the cruise industry is accelerating, advice for up and coming architects and designers and what trends and opportunities are available within the cruise interiors industry.

 Hi Gustavo, can you tell us about your current role and key responsibilities?

 As co-founder and principal of Berenblum Busch Architects I oversee client and business relationships while being personally involved in all our projects.

 What inspired you to start working in the cruise industry in particular?

 I got involved in the cruise industry as a young architect in the 90’s while working for a firm that did port architecture.
 I discovered an industry that is dynamic, positive and complex, but the design of the terminals at the time was quite boring as it focused mostly on functionality but not the guest experience.
 It gave me an opportunity to develop an architecture that would enhance the cruise lines and ports alike, and that passengers would enjoy.

 What project are you particularly proud of and why?

 An excellent example of our design passion and one that I am proud of is Tenerife’s Cruise Terminal, which won last year Design Insight’s best new terminal award.
 It is a forward-looking architecture that combines existing and new structures to create a building with a seamless passenger experience in a beautiful setting.
 All while achieving Europe’s highest mark for energy conservation.